paultechguy/RaspberryPi.DotNet.GpioWeb/README.md

 * View log files on the Raspberry Pi
     * Standard: /var/log/gpioweb.log
     * Error: /var/log/gpioweb.err

+If you encounter any errors upon starting the service, consider manually executing it via a terminal window with:

+	sudo /etc/init.d/gpioweb start

+# Removing Web Service
+You may remove the GPIO .NET Web Service via the following command:

+	sudo update-rc.d -f gpioweb remove

 # Testing Web Service
 Once you have the web service running and there are no errors in the /var/log/gpioweb.err log file, you are ready to test the service.